bsu-cs315/P2-ncbarber/README.md

 - [X] ⭐ Include parallax scrolling in the background.
 - [X] ⭐ Include tiles that can be passed in one direction, such as being able to jump up through a tile and land atop it.

-With all of these requirments, after looking over all of them, I believe that I have done more than enough require to recieve an B for this iteration so far.
+With all of these requirments, after looking over all of them, I believe that I have done more than enough require to recieve an A for this iteration.

 ## Third-Party Resources